Skip to main content

 NameRequiredDescriptionDefault

-entity_idYesID of the document or document group
+entity_idYesID of the document, document group, template, or template group

 redirect_uriNoOptional redirect URI after completion